Luminoth/godot-network-example/README.md

 ## Notes

 * ColliderShape Shape must be Local to Scene or spawned from a saved scene if animating colliders
+  * Same for MeshInstance3D Mesh if animating, and really any other sub object that gets animated

 ## Resources